 NordVPN offers more extensive support for macOS as compared to CyberGhost.
 While you can use NordVPN on Yosemite 10.10 to current OS versions, you will need at least a Sierra to run CyberGhost.

 Both VPNs offer dedicated apps for Android phones.
 In fact, they can also install these apps on Android TV and are designed well enough to be conveniently used with a remote.
-You can download apk files for NordVPN and CyberGhost directly from their official websites.
+You can download apk files for NordVPN vs CyberGhost directly from their official websites.

 For NordVPN, you will need an iOS version 9.0 or above to install the app on your iPhone or iPad.
 CyberGhost is less flexible and requires at least iOS 9.3 or above.

 NordVPN offers a command-line-based interface for Linux.
 But it only supports Debian.
 CyberGhost is supported on multiple popular Linux distros, including Ubuntu 16.04 and above, Fedora 29 and above, CentOS 17, Mint 19, Kali, and Pop!_OS.

 You can configure these VPNs on certain routers.
 Some pre-flashed routers from third-party vendors also come installed with CyberGhost and NordVPN.

 However, there are no dedicated router apps of NordVPN or CyberGhost.